legit-gaming/legit-gaming.github.io/DetailedCurriculum.md

 ### To be placed in a week
- Goal 2 (in JS file): Use +, -, \*, / to solve math problems -- utilize varibales as well
+ Goal 2 (in JS file): Use +, -, \*, / to solve math problems -- utilize variables as well
   * Simple arithmetic problems

  Goal 3 (in JS file): Set a variable to a random number and print it to the console